Selling a House with a Squatter in Michigan: Understanding the Challenges

 Defining Squatters and Their Rights in Michigan

-• Legal Actions: Property owners must know their rights and steps to handle unauthorized occupants.
+- Legal Actions: Property owners need to know their rights and how to deal with unauthorized occupants.

 The Impact of Squatters on Property Value and Saleability